|21 December 2013|

 Resources for You to Explore

-You may be experienced in setting aside extended times of fasting and prayer, or this may possibly be the first time you've ever fasted before.
+You may be experienced in setting aside extended times of prayer and fasting, or this may possibly be the first time you've ever fasted.

 The first category contains resources to give you perspective on prayer, especially prayer for transformation of your life and circumstances, and for an entire nation.
 The second category provides understanding on the subject of fasting.
 The last category examines broader concerns and focuses on the need to seek God wholeheartedly while living a holy, consecrated life.

 RESOURCES ON: Prayer || Fasting || Seeking God